amerkurev/scrapper/README.md

 - **The Read mode in the browser is used for parsing.** Millions of people use the "Read" mode in the browser to display only the text of the article on the screen while hiding the other elements of the page.
 Scrapper follows the same path by using the excellent [Readability.js](https://github.com/mozilla/readability) library from Mozilla.
 The parsing result will be the same as in the "Read" mode of your favorite browser.
 - **A simple and beautiful web interface.** Working with Scrapper is easy and enjoyable because you can do it right in your browser.
 The simple web interface allows you to debug your query, experiment with each parameter in the API, and see the result in HTML, JSON, or a screenshot.
 The beautiful design helps achieve an excellent [Pico](https://github.com/picocss/pico) project.
 A dark theme for comfortable reading is also available.
 - **The Scrapper REST API is incredibly simple** to use as it only requires a [single call](#api-reference) and just a few parameters making it easy to integrate into any project.
 Furthermore, the web interface offers a visual query-builder that simplifies the learning process for the user.
+- **Scrapper can search for news links** on the main pages of websites.
+This is difficult because there may be not only links to news but also links to other parts of the website.
+However, the scraper can distinguish between them and select only links to news articles.

 And many other features:
 - **Stealth mode.** Various methods are used to make it difficult for websites to detect a Headless browser and bypass web scraping protection.